Independence in Infinite Probabilistic Databases: Countable Probabilistic Databases

 We now present an example that can serve as a running example throughout this section and that nicely exhibits the way we present $\TI$-PDBs using superpositions in \cref{ss:ti_via_sp}.

-\begin{example}[A PDB of Coin Flips] Suppose we flip a countably infinite number of independent, biased coins such that the $i$th coin flips head with probability $p_i$.
-(Such experiments are called \emph{Poisson trials} in probability theory literature \cite[p.
-218]{Feller1968} and the distribution of the number of successes is called \emph{Poisson-binomial distribution} or \emph{Poisson's binomial distribution}, cf.~\cite{Wang1993}.)
+\begin{example}[A Coin Flip PDB] We want to accentuate the intuition on how a tuple-independent PDB is made up from a large number of small independent events by connecting them to a coin flip experiment.
+For this, suppose that each fact in a $\TI$-PDB acts as a biased coin.
+If the coin flips head, it means the fact is present, and if it flips tail, the fact is omitted.\footnote{If the number of coins is finite (as would be the analogy for finite $\TI$-PDBs), such experiments are called \emph{Poisson trials} in probability theory literature \cite[p.
+218]{Feller1968} and the distribution of the number of successes is called \emph{Poisson-binomial distribution} or \emph{Poisson's binomial distribution}, cf.~\cite{Wang1993}.
+Here, we consider infinitely many coins.}